 Between the 1920s and 1950s, the professional songwriters that we associate with the Great American Songbook also wrote Christmas-themed standards, with many going on to become hugely popular.

-In fact, you can’t help but wonder whether some of these tunes would be year-round jazz standards if they didn’t have Christmas in the title!
+In fact, you can’t help but wonder whether some of these tunes would be popular jazz songs all year-round if they didn’t have Christmas in the title!

 As we’ll see, some musicians have also put a jazz spin on older, more traditional carols, over the years.